 Click on each of the seven individual icons or tiles for more information.

-What follows is construction for the week of 7/24/17 as well as available left turns.
+What follows is construction for the week of 9/25/17.
 Please note the following areas have traffic shifts; commuters should allow extra time to get through these areas and plan ahead to minimize frustration.

 Parking: Parking is not permitted in areas where milling and paving operations are taking place, and these areas are marked with “no parking” and “tow away zone” signs.
 Vehicles will be towed at owner’s expense if parked in these zones.
 Drivers are encouraged to look for “no parking” signs throughout the corridor where construction is taking place.
 Drivers should park in free parking spots on side streets one block north and south of Central.

 Split Phase Signal Timing at Intersections: Various intersections under construction will temporarily have split phase timing in place, which will cause delays.
 This type of traffic pattern is used primarily to provide safe left turns for traffic.
 Traffic traveling in one direction is allowed to go straight-through, right, or left while traffic in all other traveling directions waits; this is intentional for the above noted reason.

 Coors: Intersection and station installation work continue, expect major delays for commuters.
 One lane remains open in each direction.

 Atrisco: Intersection and roadway work continue.
 Traffic will be split on the south side of Central.
 Once complete traffic will switch to a split on the north side.